tari-project/tari/RFC/src/RFC-0120_Consensus.md

 The total_kernel_offset MUST confirm to the following:

-* Must be transmitted as an array of unsigned 8-bit integers (bytes)
+* Must be transmitted as an array of unsigned 8-bit integers (bytes) in little-endian format

 #### Total_difficulty